Mason County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding, distinct from your criminal DUI case.
-Its sole purpose is to determine whether the DPS had sufficient legal grounds to suspend your driver's license.
+• Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the Texas DPS had sufficient legal grounds to suspend your driver's license.

-- Lower Burden of Proof than Criminal Trial: The DPS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified, a lower standard than "beyond a reasonable doubt" required in criminal court.
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show "a preponderance of the evidence" (meaning it's more likely than not) that the suspension is justified, whereas in a criminal trial, the prosecution must prove your guilt "beyond a reasonable doubt."

 How to Prepare